i2NewTech/-Pesan-tumbler-Surabaya-/music/README.md

 ## Model Checkpoints
 Most `@magenta/music` models (with the exception of MidiMe) do not support training in the browser (because they require a large amount of data, which would take an incredibly long time), and they use weights from a model trained with the Python-based [Magenta models][magenta-models].
-We are also making available our own hosted pre-t
+We are also making available our own hosted pre-trained checkpoints.

+### Pre-trained hosted checkpoints
+Several pre-trained checkpoints for all of our models are available and hosted on GCS.
+The full list is available in [this table](https://github.com/tensorflow/magenta-js/blob/master/music/checkpoints/README.md#table) and can be accessed programm